-Last year, nearly 6,000 babies were born at the MemorialCare Center for Women at Miller Children’s Hospital Long Beach and Long Beach Memorial, the rate of births is expected to continue with 10 percent of those births deemed high-risk.
+Last year, nearly 6,000 babies were born at the MemorialCare Center for Women at Miller Children’s Hospital Long Beach and Long Beach Medical Center, the rate of births is expected to continue with 10 percent of those births deemed high-risk.
 The Center for Women sees more than 10,000 patients a year and with nearly 250,000 women in the greater Long Beach area, it is clear that there is a need for expanded maternity and overall women’s health services.
 As the needs of the community grow, the Center for Women is committed to continuing to provide the best environment for delivery of healthy babies.
 To meet this community need, the Center for Women embarked on a $14 million capital campaign project.

 The project includes a new perinatal special care unit that has nine private patients rooms and one semi-private room all designed for high-risk pregnancies, a new welcome center and waiting area, a new fetal diagnostics room, an expanded postpartum unit, a renovated newborn nursery and capital equipment including ultrasound machines and a video laproscopy tower.
 The Center for Women project is nearing completion and aims to continue providing high-quality health care for mother and baby and to provide a safe and comfortable environment for its patients.